rust-lang/rfcs/text/0000-target-tier-policy.md

     the host tools.
 - Providing host tools does not exempt a target from requirements to support cross-compilation if at all possible.
-- All tier 2 requirements apply.
+- All requirements for tier 2 apply.

 A target may be promoted directly from tier 3 to tier 2 with host tools if it meets all the necessary requirements, but doing so may introduce substantial